John Caspar Wister: Early life and education

-Horticultural work
+Career

 Wister helped organize the American Iris Society in 1920 and served as its first president for 14 years.
+He helped plan the layout of the Presby Memorial Iris Gardens in Montclair, New Jersey, and designed the landscape at the Stenton mansion in Philadelphia.

-John Caspar Wister's research in cross-breeding produced hundreds of new hybrid species of common plants and flowers.
-In addition to the scientific research he performed on plants, he devoted a great deal of his time to sharing his knowledge of plants and the beauty he found in them with those around him.
-One of his many contributions to local Philadelphia horticulture was the campus of Swarthmore College, where he worked for more than 50 years.
-In order to recognize the work of Wister's good friends, the Arthur Hoyt Scotts, Swarthmore established the Arthur Hoyt Scott Horticultural Foundation and named Wister the foundation's first director in 1930.
+His research in cross-breeding produced hundreds of new hybrid species of common plants and flowers.
+He contributed to the horticulture on the campus of Swarthmore College, where he worked for more than 50 years.
+Swarthmore College established the Scott Arboretum in recognition of alumnus Arthur Hoyt Scott, the second president of Scott Paper Company, as well as the Arthur Hoyt Scott Horticultural Foundation.
+Wister was named the foundation's first director in 1930.
 The Foundation's 240 acre public garden, with its 5,000 species of trees and shrubs adorns the Swarthmore campus, 40 acre of which were landscaped by Wister himself.
 He grouped plant families together within the garden to establish a more practical plan.
 Swarthmore College awarded Wister an honorary doctor of science degree in 1942 for his work with the college.
 Wister also operated a landscape architecture business out of the now-demolished Wister Mansion just off of La Salle University's campus in Philadelphia.

-In 1946, Wister became the first director of the 600 acre John J. Tyler Arboretum in Lima, PA, serving as president of both the arboretum and bird sanctuary until 1968.
-In addition to this organization, he was active in most major scientific and conservation groups and was a member of about 50 horticultural societies and 30 scientific organizations.
+In 1946, Wister became the first director of the 600 acre John J. Tyler Arboretum in Lima, Pennsylvania, serving as president of both the arboretum and bird sanctuary until 1968.
+He was active in many major scientific and conservation groups and was a member of about 50 horticultural societies and 30 scientific organizations.
 He served as secretary of the American Rose Society, president and founder of the American Iris Society, and secretary for 24 years of the Pennsylvania Horticultural Society.
-He was also intimately connected with the John Bartram Association in Philadelphia.
+He served as vice-president and president of the John Bartram Association from 1930 to 1957.

+He gave numerous lectures and authored or edited dozens of books and over five hundred articles on horticulture.

 Recognition

-Wister was the first recipient of four major horticulture awards: the Liberty Hyde Bailey Medal, the Scott Garden and Horticultural Award, the A.P.
+Known as the Dean of American Horticulture, Wister was the first recipient of four major horticulture awards: the Liberty Hyde Bailey Medal, the Scott Garden and Horticultural Award, the A.P.
 Saunders Memorial Award from the American Peony Society, and the Honor and Achievement Award from the International Lilac Society.
 He was honored for his outstanding work with flowers at the centennial celebration of the founding of the Pennsylvania Horticultural Society.
 The Brooklyn Botanic Garden awarded Wister its Garden Medal for outstanding service in 1966, and in that same year, the Royal Horticultural Society dedicated its Daffodil and Tulip Yearbook to him, making Wister the first American gardener to receive this honor.

-The Wister Medal of the American Iris Society, their highest award for a tall-bearded iris, was named in his honor.

 In 1927, Wister was awarded by The British Iris Society, the Foster Memorial Plaque (named after Michael Foster).

-Marriage
+Wister died on December 27, 1982, at his home in Swarthmore, Pennsylvania.
+He was interred at Laurel Hill Cemetery in Philadelphia, Section M, Plot 128.